-An SSRI, known as dapoxetine, has been specifically designed to treat premature ejaculation, but it is not currently licensed for use in the UK and is not usually available on the NHS.
+An SSRI, known as dapoxetine, has been specifically designed to treat premature ejaculation.

-Sex therapy uses a combination of psychotherapy and structured changes in your sex life.
+Sex therapy is a form of counselling that uses a combination of psychotherapy and structured changes in your sex life.
 This can help to increase your feeling of enjoyment during sex, and help make ejaculation easier.

-Some primary care trusts (PCTs) provide a sex therapy service on the NHS, but others do not.
+Some clinical commisioning groups (CCGs) provide a sex therapy service on the NHS, but others do not.
 Therefore, levels of availability can vary widely depending on where you live.

 You can also pay privately for sex therapy.
 Prices for a single session can vary from around £50 to £80.
 For information about private sex therapists in your local area you should visit the College of Sexual and Relationship Therapists website.

 The relationship counselling service Relate also offers sex therapy at a number of its centres; you would be expected to pay for each session.

 During sex therapy, you will have the opportunity to discuss any emotional or psychological issues related to your sexuality and relationship, in a non-judgemental way.

 Activities may also be recommended for you to try at home while you are having sex with your partner (you should never be asked to take part in any sexual activities during a session with the therapist).

 - viewing erotic material before having sex, such as videos and magazines, to increase the feeling of sexual stimulation

 - erotic fantasies and ‘sex games’ to make your lovemaking more exciting